randy3k/remote-atom/README.md

 # Installation
 Remote-atom can be easily installed using the Atom package manager.
-On the remote server, we need to install [rmate](https://github.com/aurora/rmate), it can be install by running this script
+On the remote server, we need to install [rmate](https://github.com/aurora/rmate).
+It is the same executable for TextMate and Sublime Text.
+You don't have to install it if your Textmate/Sublime Text alternatives are working.
+If not, it can be install by running this script

 ```bash
 mkdir -p .local/bin